 • Ask how quickly they can commit to bookings when prices are changing.

-• If someone refuses to decide until the last week, that can destroy deal-based savings.
+• If someone won’t decide until the last week, that can erase deal-based savings.

 • Who books?
 When?
 What happens if someone delays payment?

-• A shared spreadsheet or simple shared notes doc can prevent misunderstandings.
+• A shared spreadsheet or a simple shared notes doc can prevent misunderstandings.

-• Lock in the group structure with clear rules
+7. Lock in the group structure with clear rules.

-• Examples: who picks lodging, how you handle cancellations, and how you handle splitting costs if someone opts out of an activity.
+• Examples: who picks lodging, how you handle cancellations, and how you split costs if someone opts out of an activity.

 If you want a practical starting point, here’s a message outline you can adapt to confirm alignment: